MachineLearningJournalClub/NLP-and-Scraping-at-Toolbox/README.md

 Repository for the material of the meetings held at Toolbox Coworking (https://toolboxcoworking.com/)

-This folder contains the material used during the presentation we held at Toolbox Coworking, between January and May 2022.
+This folder contains the material used during the presentations we held at Toolbox Coworking, between January and May 2022.

 In particular, the sessions we presented are: